Essential Skills for Every Hoosier Child

-Founded by the King’s Daughters Society in 1899, Day Nursery was originally established to provide child care for working mothers at a time when such services were scarce.
-Over the course of the next several decades, Day Nursery underwent a number of changes, and a great deal of growth.
+The King’s Daughters Society founded Day Nursery in 1899 to provide child care for working mothers at a time when such services were scarce.
+Over the next several decades, Day Nursery grew and changed significantly.

-Day Nursery has long enjoyed great support from Day Nursery Auxiliary, which was established in 1938.
-The Auxiliary’s mission, then and now, was to raise money for the organization, provide volunteer services to its centers, and promote its work to the community.
+Day Nursery has long enjoyed great support from Day Nursery Auxiliary.
+The Auxiliary’s mission, then and now, was to raise money for the organization, provide volunteer services to its centers and promote its work to the community.

 In 1985, Day Nursery began providing support and training for family child care home providers.
 It also instituted a resource and referral service for parents.
 Together these services, managed and operated by the Day Nursery Association, became collectively known as Child Care Answers.